 In the past, a complex vein surgery procedure known as ligation and stripping was typically prescribed for Las Vegas vein sufferers.
 Now, although vein surgery is still occasionally recommended, there are a host of less invasive procedures used for vein patients.
-When you come to our Las Vegas vein treatment clinic for your first consultation, Dr. Iwamoto or Dr. Reese and their staff will review all the options with you and discuss the best treatment plan for your particular situation.
+When you come to our Las Vegas vein treatment clinic for your first consultation, Dr. Iwamoto, Dr. Reese, or Dr. Curry and their staff will review all the options with you and discuss the best treatment plan for your particular situation.

 Vein Treatment Services

 In this procedure, a laser is inserted into a leg vein and a laser light causes the affected vein to close; blood then flows through healthy veins that surround the damaged vein.

 Treatment plans at Desert Vein Institute begin with duplex ultrasound, a painless and non-invasive procedure that gives your doctor a view of veins not visible at the surface of the skin, making it easy to map out the size, path and blood flow of affected veins.
 With that information, an effective treatment plan can be created.

 The “gold standard” of varicose vein treatment, VNUS Closure (or Venifit) is a minimally invasive procedure in which a catheter is inserted into the damaged vein.
 Radiofrequency (RF) energy is directed via the catheter into the vein walls, and the affected vein responds by sealing itself shut.
 The faulty vein is eventually reabsorbed by the body, while blood flow is redirected to healthy veins.
 Among the many advantages of this oft-requested procedure are little or no discomfort to the patient and minimal bruising.
 Patients can usually return quickly to a normal activity level.